 The Verdict

 If you love your heated garage, you must have rust protection.
 It's not optional in Calgary.
 Check out our guide on Rubber vs Oil Undercoating to choose the best shield for your vehicle.
+To stop salt-driven rock chips from ever exposing bare metal in the first place, add paint protection film to your high-impact panels.

 Frequently Asked Questions